-Amounts reported for governmental activities in the statement of activities are different because of the following: Net Change in Fund Balances - Total Governmental Funds The statement of revenues, expenditures, and changes in fund balances report capital outlays as expenditures.
+Amounts reported for governmental activities in the statement of activities are different because of the following: Net Change in Fund Balances - Total Governmental Funds \$ 779 655 The statement of revenues, expenditures, and changes in fund balances report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which depreciation exceeded capital outlay in the current period. \$ 778,655 Current year depreciation \$ (856,800) Expenditures for capital assets 409,822 (446,978) Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds as follows: Change in deferred inflows of resources 22,148 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+This is the amount by which depreciation exceeded capital outlay in the current period. Φ 778,655 Current year depreciation \$ (856,800) Expenditures for capital assets 409,822 (446,978) Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds as follows: Change in deferred inflows of resources 22,148 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
 Change in accrued interest 51,367 Change in accrued compensated absences (3,365) The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 This is the amount by which proceeds exceeds repayments.

-Debt service principal payments

-Change in Net Position of Governmental Activities
+Proceeds of long-term debt Debt service principal payments (250,000) 733,799 483,799 100,100 -100,100 Change in Net Position of Governmental Activities \$ 885,626